-For the third year in a row, Gothenburg Horse Show is working with Chalmers University of Technology to determine the ultimate jump trajectory for horses.
-This year, they will be measuring the force of the horses’ take-off and landing - which is something that has never been done before.
+For the third year in a row, the Gothenburg Horse Show is working with Chalmers University of Technology to determine the ultimate jump trajectory for horses.
+This year, they’ll be measuring the force of the horses’ take-off and landing.
+That’s never been done before.

-“We are continuing to gather new information on how horses jump, findings that challenges the traditional image of the jump,” Magnus Karlsteen says, Associate Professor at Chalmers University of Technology.
+“We’re continuing to gather new information on how horses actually jump, findings that challenge the traditional image of horse jumping,” says Magnus Karlsteen, Associate Professor at Chalmers University of Technology.

-This year Chalmer's students will be focusing on the force of the jump in order to develop an even better understanding of how horses are jumping.
-By establishing sensors under the ground before and after the fence, Chalmer's will be able to measure the force of the horse in take-off and landing.
+Force is in focus this year as Chalmers students continue to develop an ever-better understanding of how a horse jumps.
+By burying sensors before and after the fence, they’ll be able to measure the force of the horses’ push-off and landing.

-“We do not know how much force a horse employs before and after a fence, no one in the world has measured this before,” Karlsteen says.
+“We don’t know how much force a horse employs before and after a fence; no one in the world has measured this before,” Karlsteen says.

-Just like previous years, the audience will see the results directly on the screens in the arena.
-The findings will be used as additional information which will allow Chalmer's students to continue analysing jump trajectories.
+As in previous years, the audience will see the results directly on the screens in the arena.
+The findings will be used as additional information which will allow Chalmers’ students to continue analysing jump trajectories.

-“It is absolutely in the interest of Gothenburg Horse Show to support the development of technological innovations that will improve horses’ endurance,” Tomas Torgersen says, show director of Gothenburg Horse Show.
+“It’s absolutely in the interest of the Gothenburg Horse Show to support the development of technical innovations that will improve horses’ endurance,” says Tomas Torgersen, Show Director of the of the Gothenburg Horse Show.

-The Chalmers fence project is the work of Chalmer's students who are using their expertise in technology to develop unique measuring systems focusing on the health and well-being of horses.
+The Chalmers Fence project is the work of Chalmers students who are using their expertise to develop unique measuring systems focusing on the health and well-being of the horses.
 Many of the students are pleased to be able to combine a passion for horses with their studies.

-The EuroHorse equestrian fair on 22–25 February, which will take place during Gothenburg Horse Show, will feature jumping obstacles and other equestrian research projects.
+The EuroHorse equestrian fair on 22–25 February, which will take place during the Gothenburg Horse Show, will feature jumping obstacles and other equestrian research projects.
 Chalmers University of Technology is a national sports university.
-For more information on Chalmers’ equestrian projects, visit: https://www.chalmers.se/en/centres/sportstechnology/research/equestrian-sports/Pages/default.aspx
+For more information on Chalmers’ equestrian projects, visit: Equestrian sports at Chalmers

 For more information:

-Magnus Karlsteen, Associate Professor in Physics, responsible for equestrian sports at Chalmers University of Technology, +46-73-079 42 47, email@example.com
+Magnus Karlsteen, Associate Professor in Physics, responsible for Equestrian sports at Chalmers University of Technology, +46-73-079 42 47, email@example.com